 Investment principles & strategy

-ICG takes a selective approach to investing, with risk-averse underwriting and investment decisions based on our in-depth understanding of property occupational and capital markets fundamentals.
+ICGRE directly sources its own investment opportunities, originating, structuring and managing all investments in-house.
+We take a selective approach to investing, with our risk-averse underwriting and investment decisions based on our in-depth understanding of property occupational and capital markets fundamentals.

 - Whole loans, mezzanine and preferred equity up to 100% of purchase price